Rhynchoconger trewavasae

 Rhynchoconger trewavasae is an eel in the family Congridae (conger/garden eels).
 It was described by Adam Ben-Tuvia in 1993.
 It is a marine, deep water-dwelling eel which is known from the western Indian Ocean, including the Gulf of Aqaba and possibly the Gulf of Suez.
 A single specimen was recorded in the Mediterranean Sea from Israel in 1993.
 It dwells at a depth range of 300 to 500 m, and swims in a zigzag motion near the bottom.
 Males can reach a maximum total length of 57 cm, but more commonly reach a TL of 45 cm.

+Etymology

 The species epithet "trewavasae" was given in honour of British ichthyologist Ethelwynn Trewavas.

 R. trewavasae is sometimes caught in traps and trammel nets.